RaphaelIT7/gmod-holylib/README.md

 Returns the name set by `HttpServer:SetName()`, defaults to `NONAME`

 #### HttpServer:SetName(string name)
 Sets the name of the HttpServer.
+The length of the name is limited to 64 characters.

 #### (Experimental) HttpServer:AddPreparedResponse(number userID, string path, string method, table headers, function callback)
 callback - function(HttpResponse response)